 Yes, environmental safety and remediation are the first and top priorities for this project.
 The site has a history as a coal power plant, which generated ash and contaminated the soil with heavy metals that need to be addressed.

 Extensive brownfield remediation will be conducted in accordance with all environmental, state and local standards to ensure the land is not only safe but revitalized for ecological sustainability and habitat growth and preservation.
-Engineering consultant AKRF is currently seeking permitting for a full site-remediation plan, developed in coordination with Connecticut's Department of Energy & Environmental Protection, with approval expected by the end of 2025, pending a public review process.
+The project’s engineering consultant, AKRF, is currently seeking permitting for a full site-remediation plan, developed in coordination with Connecticut's Department of Energy & Environmental Protection, pending a public review process.
+A public hearing is scheduled for October 10, 2025 at 6pm.
+The hearing will take place at the Brien McMahon High School, in Norwalk, CT.
+For details on the remediation plan, visit our Remediation Page.

 The site is currently owned by Manresa Island Corp., a nonprofit organization dedicated to transforming the site into a publicly accessible park.